oliviayu/HHJMs/README.md

 -->

 ### Example
-To use this package, first download the source code 'src' as a folder to your local computer.
+To use this package, first download the source code in 'src' to your local computer.
 Then call the R functions using the following R command.

 ```r
 # The 'src' folder has been downloaded to my desktop.